alexbiolete/spring-react-data-centralizer/README.md

 # Data Centralizer

-A simple application for centralizing the data from reports in Excel/Spreadsheet format and manipulate it to generate a new report.
+A simple (unfinished) application for centralizing the data from reports in Excel/Spreadsheet format and manipulate it to generate a new report.

 As an example I created a microservice "First" which handles data about potential candidates for hiring, a microservice "Second" which handles data about job positions and in the microservice "Generate" it should gather data from the other two microservices and generate a new report based on it, which can be exported in Excel/Spreadsheet format.